JrVerbiest/jrverbiest.github.io/README.md

   - **ML@E2dge.** Machine Learning @ the Extreme Edge.
 PWO-project.

     ML@E2dge looks at how we use tiny machine learning (tinyML) in the development of accurate, energy-efficient and intelligent (wireless) embedded sensor systems.
-The project shows the possibilities of the tinyML technology in healthcare, more specific in a rehabilitation science application.
+The project shows the possibilities of the tinyML technology in healthcare, more specific an application for rehabilitation science.
 In addition, from the end-user viewpoint, the requirements for future end-point sensor devices are determined.

   - [**Elgas.**](https://www.kdg.be/ELGAS) Effects of air quality in the accommodations of ships on human health: monitoring environmental parameters, risk analysis and recommendations.
 TETRA-Project.
 1 January 2020 - 30 November 2021.
 Project partners: Hogere Zeevaartschool (HZS), Karel De Grote Hogeschool (KdG) and Vlaamse Instelling voor Technologisch Onderzoek (VITO).